RuiFilipeCampos/quantum-neural-network/README.md

 |\textrm{qbit}> = \alpha |0> + \beta |1>
 $$

 this is normalized, which means that the entire state can be parametrized by one variable.
-Since that variable is complex, the number of degrees of freedom is 2 and the entire state space for the qbit can be fit into a 2d, the bloch sphere.
+Since that variable is complex, the number of degrees of freedom is 2 and the entire state space for the qbit can be fit into a 2d sphere, often called the bloch sphere.

 A quantum computer will have N qbits, thus the state space of a quantum computer is the tensor product of N such spaces.